vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Issuer
 ######

-The Issuer will need to have operative access to the keys controlling the following:
+The issuer will need to have operative access to the keys controlling the following:

 - Synth reserve for use in liquidations
 - Reissuance token used for Issuance and Re-Issuance of Synth

-Compromising the keys controlling the Synth reserve will result in losses only for the Issuer.
+Compromising the keys controlling the Synth reserve will result in losses only for the issuer.
 This attack vector is therefore not specific to the described contract and is generic to working with digital assets.

 Compromising the keys controlling the re-issuance token will result in a catastrophic